biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 2nd Place

-Church:	First A/G, Lexington, KY
+* **Church**: First A/G, Lexington, KY
-Coaches:	Karen White, Katie Branewie (assistant)
+* **Coaches**: Karen White, Katie Branewie (assistant)
+* **Team:**
-Team:	Lucas Cox
+   * Lucas Cox
-Rebekah Kelly
+   * Rebekah Kelly
-Nathaniel Winckler
+   * Nathaniel Winckler
-Elaine Walker
+   * Elaine Walker
 * **Preliminaries**:
-Round 1: Won against Cedar Park A/G, Bothell, WA 195 to 130
+  * Round 1: Won against Cedar Park A/G, Bothell, WA 195 to 130
-Round 2: Won against First A/G, Montgomery, AL 225 to 0
+  * Round 2: Won against First A/G, Montgomery, AL 225 to 0
-Round 3: Won against Journey Church, Bridgeville, PA 190 to 165 Round 4: Lost to Grace A/G, Syracuse, NY 45 to 130
+  * Round 3: Won against Journey Church, Bridgeville, PA 190 to 165
+  * Round 4: Lost to Grace A/G, Syracuse, NY 45 to 130
-Round 5: Won against Christian Chapel, Tulsa, OK 190 to 145 Round 6: Won against New Life Community Church, Oshkosh, WI 175 to 35 Round 7: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 140 Round 8: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 210 to 65 Round 9: Won against Turning Point Christian Center, Vancouver, WA 170 to 20
+  * Round 5: Won against Christian Chapel, Tulsa, OK 190 to 145
+  * Round 6: Won against New Life Community Church, Oshkosh, WI 175 to 35
+  * Round 7: Lost to James River A/G, "One in Christ", Ozark, MO 105 to 140
+  * Round 8: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 210 to 65
+  * Round 9: Won against Turning Point Christian Center, Vancouver, WA 170 to 20
 * **Round Robin**:
-Round 1: Won against Christian Temple, Houston, TX 210 to 110 Round 2: Won against Braeswood A/G, Houston, TX 250 to 30
+  * Round 1: Won against Christian Temple, Houston, TX 210 to 110
+  * Round 2: Won against Braeswood A/G, Houston, TX 250 to 30
-Round 3: Won against Praise A/G, Garfield, NJ 210 to 30
+  * Round 3: Won against Praise A/G, Garfield, NJ 210 to 30
-Round 4: Won against Journey Fellowship Church, Slidell, LA 175 to 95 Round 5: Won against Dayspring A/G, Bowling Green, OH 195 to 65 Round 6: Lost to Journey Church, Bridgeville, PA 80 to 165 Round 7: Lost to Christian Chapel, Tulsa, OK 105 to 140 Round 8: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 185 to 100 Round 9: Won against CrossPoint A/G, Portage, WI 230 to 135 Round 10: Lost to Cedar Park A/G, Bothell, WA 100 to 195 Round 11: Lost to Orange County Worship Center, Santa Ana, CA 110 to 195 Round 12: Won against Northridge A/G, Grand Island, NE 150 to 130 Round 13: Lost to James River A/G, "One in Christ", Ozark, MO 70 to 280 Round 14: Won against Faith A/G, West Plains, MO 255 to 50 Round 15: Lost to Owasso First A/G, Owasso, OK 80 to 255 Round 16: Won against Faith A/G, Orlando, FL 180 to 105 Round 17: Won against Manassas A/G, Bristow, VA 145 to 135 Round 18: Lost to Tacoma Life Center, Tacoma, WA 55 to 250 Round 19: Lost to First A/G, Binghamton, NY 90 to 230
+  * Round 4: Won against Journey Fellowship Church, Slidell, LA 175 to 95
+  * Round 5: Won against Dayspring A/G, Bowling Green, OH 195 to 65
+  * Round 6: Lost to Journey Church, Bridgeville, PA 80 to 165
+  * Round 7: Lost to Christian Chapel, Tulsa, OK 105 to 140
+  * Round 8: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 185 to 100
+  * Round 9: Won against CrossPoint A/G, Portage, WI 230 to 135
+  * Round 10: Lost to Cedar Park A/G, Bothell, WA 100 to 195
+  * Round 11: Lost to Orange County Worship Center, Santa Ana, CA 110 to 195
+  * Round 12: Won against Northridge A/G, Grand Island, NE 150 to 130
+  * Round 13: Lost to James River A/G, "One in Christ", Ozark, MO 70 to 280
+  * Round 14: Won against Faith A/G, West Plains, MO 255 to 50
+  * Round 15: Lost to Owasso First A/G, Owasso, OK 80 to 255
+  * Round 16: Won against Faith A/G, Orlando, FL 180 to 105
+  * Round 17: Won against Manassas A/G, Bristow, VA 145 to 135
+  * Round 18: Lost to Tacoma Life Center, Tacoma, WA 55 to 250
+  * Round 19: Lost to First A/G, Binghamton, NY 90 to 230
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="First A/G, Lexington, KY" html=image_html %}